AGProjects/python-sipsimple/pypjua/applications/README.txt

 granular policy which allows end-users to decide who has access to which part of the published information.

-Other applications can be used for lookup network resources or broadcast availability to the local network using bonjour-like technology.
+Other applications are used for lookup network addresses using DNS or to broadcast availability using bonjour.

 watcherinfo.py (RFC3857 and RFC3858)